photo by george billard

 - 1/2 stick unsalted butter

-- Stir together ricotta, eggs, 1 cup cheese, nutmeg, and 1/4 teaspoon each of salt and pepper.
+Stir together ricotta, eggs, 1 cup cheese, and 1/4 teaspoon each of sea salt and freshly ground black pepper.
 Add flour, stirring to form a soft, wet dough.

-- Shape dough on a well-floured surface with lightly floured hands into two (or more) 1-inch-thick ropes.
-Cut crosswise into 1-inch pieces with a lightly floured knife.
+Shape dough on a well-floured surface with lightly floured hands into two (or more) 1-inch-thick ropes.
+Cut crosswise into 1" pieces with a lightly floured knife.
 Put in a single layer on a lightly floured parchment-lined baking sheet.

-- Toss gnocchi with brown butter in skillet and sprinkle with remaining 1/2 cup cheese.
-Season with salt.
+Toss gnocchi with brown butter in skillet and sprinkle with remaining 1/2 cup cheese and a light dusting of smoked salt and tomato powder.